Fra179/blockchainlab/README.md

 Bitcoins are transferred between agents and transactions are validated by miners competing in constructing blockchains.

-### Double-spending
+### Double-Spending

-A malicious agent attempts to create a double-spending transaction by submitting payments attemps for a larger amount of coins than he owns.
-The system will make sure he never spends more than he owns.
+A malicious agent attempts to create a double-spending transaction by submitting multiple payment attemps summing up to a larger amount of coins than he owns.
+Will the system allow them to spend more than they own?

-### Invalid transaction
+### Invalid Transaction

-A malicious miner attempts to create an invalid block that includes an invalid transaction moving bitcoins to his wallet from someone else's withous his consensus.
+A malicious miner attempts to create an invalid block that includes a transaction moving bitcoins to their wallet from someone else's without their consensus.

+### 51% Attack

+An attacker gains control of more than 50% of the mining power in the network.
+Will them be able to validate new malicious transactions and get the invalid blocks to survive in the blockchain?

 ### Bogus Transactions

 A malicious agent attempts to flood the network with bogus transactions to disrupt the validation process.
+Will this slow down the network?

+### Selfish Mining

+A selfish miner attempts to manipulate the network by withholding valid blocks they have found in order to gain an advantage over other miners.
+They may then release multiple blocks at once in order to invalidate the work of other miners and gain a larger share of the rewards.

 ## 👨‍💻 Contributing